#1 ESRD Surgery in Texas

 - Peritoneal dialysis is an alternative to hemodialysis.
 It involves the placement of a catheter into the belly.
 This catheter can be used at home, usually overnight, allowing the patient to continue with their life during the day.

-Which dialysis access is best?
+Which dialysis access is best according to ESRD surgeons in Texas?

 There are multiple factors.
 If urgent dialysis is needed, then a catheter will need to be placed.
 Catheters should be taken out as soon as possible to avoid long term complications like infection, clogging, and scarring of the big veins in the chest.